mrs-brubotics/droneswarm_brubotics/README.md

 For a list of main features see [the list provided by CTU](https://github.com/ctu-mrs/mrs_uav_system#system-properties).
 Additionally we provide distributed control algorithms which have stronger correcness (i.e., safety, performance, computational efficiency, robustness) guarantees compared to several of the control algorithms provided by CTU as the latter rely heavily on more failure-prone user-tuned heuristics.

 ## Documentation
 The primary source of documentation of this project is explained here TODO[add tutorial link], but we also recommend to go through [CTU's documentation](https://ctu-mrs.github.io/).
 Take a look around the packages (each contains its own README), explore the launch files and be able to read the code, which we strive to keep readable.
 If issues arrise related to the brubotics systems open an issue [here](https://github.com/mrs-brubotics/droneswarm_brubotics/issues), if it is related to CTU's mrs_uav_system then open an issue [here](https://github.com/ctu-mrs/mrs_uav_system/issues).
+The system follows a description presented in the article: TODO[add link to tutorial style article similar as ctu]

+## Unmanned Aerial Vehicles
+The droneswarm_brubotics system is currently pre-configured for the following UAV platforms, operated by R&MM.
+The platforms are order by the size / payload capacity.
+TODO[add pictures similar as ctu]

+## Related packages
+TODO[add those similar as ctu] The following packages are not necessarily part of our automated installation.
+Therefore, you might need to clone them by yourself and place them in your ROS workspace.
+Some of those are forks of third party repositories.

+## Backwards compatibility and updates
+We do not guarantee backwards compatibility at any time.
+The platform is evolving according to the needs of the R&MM group.
+Updates can be made that are not going to be compatible with users local configs, simulation worlds, tmux sessions, etc. However, when we change something which requires user action to maintain compatibility, we will create an issue in this repository labelled users-read-me.
+Subscribe to this repository updates and issues by clicking the Watch button in the top-right corner of this page.
+Recent changes requiring user action:
+* TODO[add item 1]
+* Currently there are no known backwards incompatiblities.
+We adivse also to take a look at [ackwards compatibility and updates of CTU](https://github.com/ctu-mrs/mrs_uav_system#backwards-compatibility-and-updates).

+## Installation

-## Prerequisites
+### Prerequisites
 * Install Ubuntu 20.04 LTS desktop on a sufficiently powerful machine inteded to be used a simulation desktop (most demanding due to Gazebo simulation) or as on-board UAV computer.
 Note that most cheaper laptops give poor performance when running this framework.
 Follow [these instructions](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), boot from USB flash drive by creating a bootable memory stick as explained in [this tutorial](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview).
 Download the Ubutnu .iso desktop image [here](https://releases.ubuntu.com/focal/).
 Note TODO[move to tutorial chapter explaining the ubuntu settings]: (re)installing Ubuntu on the lab desktop is is not trivial.
 Contact the responsible of this package in case Ubuntu needs to be reinstalled on that machine.
 * We recommend to configure the Ubuntu machine as explained in TODO[cite tutorial chapter explaining the ubuntu settings] in order to use all its functionalities.